 University of the Pacific

 University of the Pacific is a nationally ranked comprehensive university and California’s first chartered institution of higher learning.
-Established in 1851, Pacific has nearly 6,100 students and nine schools and colleges across three campuses in Northern California.
+Established in 1851, Pacific has approximately 6,300 students and nine schools and colleges across three campuses in northern California.

 The majority of students and the NCAA Division 1 athletics program are based on the Stockton Campus, often cited as one of the nation’s most beautiful college campuses.
 The Sacramento Campus in California’s state capital is home to the McGeorge School of Law and the new School of Health Sciences.
 Additional graduate programs and the renowned Arthur A. Dugoni School of Dentistry are based on the downtown San Francisco Campus.